Robert Morris Colonials

 The Robert Morris Colonials are the athletic teams for Robert Morris University, in Moon Township, Pennsylvania, a suburb of Pittsburgh.
 The Colonials compete in NCAA Division I (FCS, formerly Division I-AA, in football).
-In 2020, the school joined the Horizon League as a full member after leaving the Northeast Conference.
+In 2020, the school joined the Horizon League as a full member after leaving the Northeast Conference (NEC).
 Several RMU sports that are not sponsored by the Horizon League play in other conferences.
-Football plays in the Big South Conference, and men's and women's lacrosse respectively compete in the ASUN Conference and Mid-American Conference.
+Football and men's lacrosse compete in the NEC, men's and women's ice hockey in Atlantic Hockey America, women's lacrosse in the Mid-American Conference, and women's rowing in the Metro Atlantic Athletic Conference.
 The school colors are RMU Blue, RMU Red, and RMU Gray/Silver.

 In December 2013, Robert Morris announced the school was cutting seven sports programs after the 2013–14 season: men's indoor and outdoor track, tennis and cross country and women's golf, tennis and field hockey.

 Teams

 Men's and women's basketball

-The men's team, which achieved NCAA Division I status starting with the 1976–77 season, has played in eight NCAA Tournaments:
+The men's team, which achieved NCAA Division I status starting with the 1976–77 season, has played in nine NCAA Tournaments: